P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Limitations

 \section{Limitations}

-The Pyramid Sparse Transformer demonstrates notable improvements in multi-scale feature fusion but faces several limitations.
+The Plug-and-Play Hierarchical C2F Transformer demonstrates notable improvements in multi-scale feature fusion but faces several limitations.
 First, regarding the top-\(k\) selection strategy, one might intuitively expect that enabling fine attention during training would yield better results; however, this is not the case, suggesting underlying mechanisms that warrant further exploration.
+Although effective in this specific context, bypassing the joint training of the fine-grained attention branch via top-k selection during training is likely not a universally optimal solution.
 Additionally, the default top-\(k\) value of 8 is largely empirical in nature.
-Also, PST benefits from optimized libraries like FlashAttention or SageAttention, which require modern GPUs, potentially limiting accessibility.
+Also, P$^2$HCT benefits from optimized libraries like FlashAttention or SageAttention, which require modern GPUs, potentially limiting accessibility.